 You could even go for a leather and fabric sofa so you get the best of both worlds.

-Whatever your choice, there are plenty of leather and fabric sofas to choose from in the Barker and Stonehouse collection.
-With something to suit every space and taste, you could soon be sitting pretty…
+Whatever your decision, there are plenty of leather and fabric sofas to choose from in the Barker and Stonehouse collection.
+With something to suit every space and taste, you’re sure to be happy with either choice.

 Thanks to their hardy outer layer and firm feel, leather sofas can generally be expected to last better than fabric sofas, but in some cases they can crack or split without proper care.
 Leather also offers a distinctive look that won’t suddenly go out of style, whereas with trendy fabric sofas, such as those in crushed velvet or geometric patterns, there may be an expiration date – so that’s something to consider, too.